 The report says B2B companies who invest in traditional systems like legacy CRM systems and contact centers. gets paid off by the exceptional customer experience delivered through these legacy systems.
 Many of the B2B businesses in the present scenario, consider the digital infrastructure i.e., the online customer care centers and omnichannel marketing channels as potential drivers of customer experience in the digital world.

 The Accenture Survey provides few insights on the importance of customer experience according to the B2B executives surveyed.
 The results are indicated below

-An effective customer experience is a net result of multitude of marketing initiatives from the businesses across different stages of a customer’s journey to driving continuous positive customer interactions.
-Thorough understanding of the customer behavior, their pain points and services gaps enables business to provide a delightful customer experience and to be more customer focused.
+An effective customer experience is a net result of a multitude of marketing initiatives from the businesses across different stages of a customer’s journey to driving continuous positive customer interactions.
+Thorough understanding of the customer behavior, their pain points, and services gaps enables the business to provide a delightful customer experience and to be more customer focused.
 Thereby, establishing a higher customer loyalty and retention.